Y-T-G/Y-T-G.github.io/content/about/index.md

 ## My Background

 I am a Masters student at Universiti Teknologi Malaysia.
-My research is about improving generalizability of lightweight object detectors so that they perform accurate detection without the overhead of larger models that achieve similar performance at a higher cost.
+My Masters research is on improving generalizability of lightweight object detectors so that they perform as well as cumbersome models without sacrificing speed and efficiency.

 ## My Experience

-I have an year long experience in building and optimizing computer vision models and applications in a corporate setting.
+I have almost an year of experience in building and optimizing computer vision models and applications for production.

 ### Computer Vision Expert @ Innotec Solutions (July 2023 - Present)

 A CCTV service provider where I primarily offered consultancy services.

-- Trained employee on data curation, labeling and model training using CVAT, AWS EC2 and YOLO.
+- Trained employee to perform data curation, labeling using CVAT, and model training using AWS EC2 and YOLO.
 - Assisted in developing and improving accuracy of detection models.
 - Provided expert advice on model training and deployment queries.